malebuffy/Kobra-Max-Cobra-Kai-UI-and-Firmware/README.md

 Changelog:

 v0.4<br>
--Enabled Linear Advance for those who are brave enough to try it :)<br>
+-Enabled Linear Advance for those who are brave enough to try it :) Use M569 S0 E in your G-code for it to work properly <br>
 -Fixed babystep bug<br>
 -Fixed temperature reported too low.
 Changed probe setting from 11 to 5<br>
 -Added G-Code Terminal Application in Main Menu (send only at the moment, no display of results in the screen)<br>